 Why do companies like, Google, Microsoft, Forbes and HP call Bryan Eisenberg and Jeffrey Eisenberg to speak to their audiences?

 For more than 10 years, Bryan & Jeffrey have been showing them many things about the online world with one net result: how to get more people to do more things.
 Why do people buy?
 What makes them click?
 How does technology affect human behavior and what can we do to influence people?
+How do we use data to improve the customer experience?
 What takes an online company from good to great?
 This is what Bryan & Jeffrey know.
 This is what they share.

 Bryan Eisenberg, a former teacher with a great passion for sharing his rich knowledge, has been the keynote speaker for many corporate events and industry conferences around the world such as Search Engine Strategies, Shop.org, Direct Marketing Association, MarketingSherpa, E-consultancy, Gulltaggen, Dreamforce and the Canadian Marketing Association.

 “Bryan spoke at our annual Marketing Kick-off, and it was fantastic.
 He immediately disarmed the marketing team with his great sense of humour.
 His content was both appropriate and relevant.
 Best of all his presentation spurned lots of conversation and actions once the marketers got down to writing their plans.
 Bryan’s content resonated..
 He made it real…”

 Sandy Perlman – Director, Central Marketing Group, Microsoft